nira-community/awesome-low-level/README.md

 ## Why We Made This ?

-We created this megathread to help complete beginners take their first steps into low-level programming.
-Getting started can feel overwhelming when you have no idea what to learn, where to begin, or which topics actually matter.
-That's why we put together a clear learning path that helps you understand the fundamentals in a structured and beginner-friendly way.
+We created this megathread mainly to help complete beginners take their first step into low-level programming.
+Getting started can be confusing when you don't know what to learn, where to start, or what topics actually important.
+So we made this to give a clear path to follow and help you understand the fundamentals step by step without making things more confusing.

-We've spent a lot of time reviewing and selecting the resources included here to make sure they're genuinely useful and worth your time.
-This guide was created by people who are passionate about low-level programming and want to make learning it easier for others.
-Whether you're completely new or just looking for better direction, we hope this megathread helps you build a strong foundation and gives you a clear idea of what to learn next.
+We spent a lot of time going through the resources and picking the ones we think are actually useful and worth your time.
+This guide is made by people who are passionate about low-level programming and want to make it easier for others to get into it.
+Whether you're completely new or just don't know what to learn next, we hope this megathread can help you build a good foundation and give you a better idea of where to go next.

 ---

 ## How to Refer ?

-This megathread isn't meant to be a perfect or complete guide.
-There are likely some topics and resources we've missed, and that's completely okay.
-In several sections, you'll find multiple resources and even links to other megathreads that go into much more detail on specific topics.
+This megathread is not meant to be a perfect or complete guide.
+There are probably some topics and resources that we missed, and that's completely fine.
+In some sections, you will find multiple resources and even links to other megathreads which goes much deeper into specific topics.

-Don't feel pressured to read or complete everything.
-Everyone learns differently, so it's perfectly fine to choose one or two resources that match your learning style and stick with those.
+Don't feel like you need to read or complete everything here.
+Everyone learn differently, so you can just pick one or two resources that fits your learning style and stick with them.

 So, where should you start ?